xrstf/stardew-diary/README.md

 ## Installation

-Download the latest release from the Github Release pages and extract it anywhere you like, for example ``C:\Users\you\stardew-diary``.
+Download the latest release from the [Github Release page](https://github.com/xrstf/stardew-diary/releases) and extract it anywhere you like, for example ``C:\Users\you\stardew-diary``.

 Stardew Diary has no graphical user interface, so you must use the Windows command prompt (or any other shell) to use it.
 Navigate to the directory where